vmware-tanzu/vmotion-migration-tool-for-bosh-deployments/docs/faq.md

 govc vm.power -off $(bosh vms --column=vm_cid --json | jq -r '.Tables[].Rows[].vm_cid')
 ```

-## Can I migrate from a newer version of vSphere to an older version?
+## Can I live migrate from a newer version of vSphere to an older version?
 Yes, but it requires that each VM have set an individual EVC mode that is compatible with the target cluster.
 To do
 this requires that you have vSphere 6.7 or higher and the VM is machine version 14 or higher.
 By default the
 machine version for all BOSH deployed VMs is version 9.
 To have BOSH automatically upgrade the VM machine version